yihui/yihui.org/content/animation/_index.md

 # remotes::install_github('yihui/animation')
 ```

-Bugs and feature requests can be filed via Github issues in the repo
+Bugs and feature requests can be filed via GitHub issues in the repo
 [**yihui/animation**](https://github.com/yihui/animation/issues).
 You are very
-welcome to contribute code via pull requests on Github, or help us write
+welcome to contribute code via pull requests on GitHub, or help us write
 [examples](/animation/examples/) on this website.
 The full source of this
-website is available on Github in the repo
+website is available on GitHub in the repo
 [**yihui/yihui.org**](https://github.com/yihui/yihui.org).
 Please feel free to
 fork the repo and submit pull requests with your contributions.